 Try using color to track success points within each piece of music Practicing Section A and playing it without errors is a Success Point.
 Use a blue marker and create a circle at the beginning of Section A to represent that success.
 You will quickly recognize it again as you use this same symbol and color in another piece for the same purpose.

 Use the colored dot method to quickly look at your piece as you are learning it.
-Then recognize see which colors are missing.
-This is a great quick visual which will yield measurable results.
+Then recognize the different points of success as you achieve them.